canonical/charmed-kubeflow-uats/README.md

 - Charmed Kubeflow 1.8 -> `track/1.8`
 - Charmed Kubeflow 1.7 -> `track/1.7`

-`main` branch is generally used for testing against the `latest/edge` track of the bundle.
+The `main` branch is generally used for testing against the `latest/edge` track of the bundle.

 As part of the tests, the UATs checks that the version of the applications are the ones expected for the various tracks.
-The different branches above point to a different bundle from the [bundle-kubeflow](https://github.com/canonical/bundle-kubeflow) repository to compare the channels in the deployment being tested. `main` branch also provides ability to specify the of the bundle to be used for checking by providing the `--bundle` argument for the tox entrypoints.
+The different branches above point to a different bundle from the [bundle-kubeflow](https://github.com/canonical/bundle-kubeflow) repository to compare the channels in the deployment being tested.
+The `main` branch allows you to specify the URL of the bundle used for checking by passing the --bundle argument to the tox entrypoints.

 ### Running inside a Notebook